-All Sachem High School East students are issued student identification cards which include the student's name, student number, grade and picture.
-These cards also contain the student number in bar code format.
+All Sachem High School North students are issued student identification cards which include the student's name, student number, grade and picture.
+These cards also contain the student number in barcode format.
 They are provided to students, at no cost, during the third week of school.
 In the interest of safety, ALL STUDENTS WILL BE EXPECTED TO PRODUCE THEIR ID CARD UPON REQUEST AT ALL TIMES WHILE ON CAMPUS.
 This includes attendance at after school events.
 The I.D. card is required for entry to bathrooms, cafeteria, library, school events and use of after school buses.
-Students who lose their initial card should report to the Dean's office for a replacement.
+Students who lose their initial card can obtain a replacement card from their assigned Assistant Principal's office.
 A replacement fee of \$3.00 will be assessed.
 The misuse or alteration of cards or the transfer of I.D. cards to other people will result in a disciplinary referral.
 Students who do not bring their ID cards to school will be given a temporary ID card and assigned 1⁄2 point toward the cumulative point system for each occurrence (see page 18).